 Please let us know as soon as possible if a work is no longer available and we will remove it from our digital portfolio.

 Can I claim a tax-deduction on my art donation?

-Art collectors routinely deduct the market value of a donated artwork.
-Some artists write off the donated artwork’s cost of materials on their taxes and others have different arrangements with their tax preparers that allow them to take higher deductions.
+Collectors routinely deduct the market value of a donated artwork.
+Some artists write off the donated artwork’s cost of materials on their taxes, and others have different arrangements with their tax preparers.
 Federal law allows artists to at least deduct the cost of materials when they donate their artworks.
-You are responsible for assessing the value of your art donations, and you will decide how to record them on your tax return.
-While we do attempt to verify the charitable status of our art recipients, any burden of proof or charitable status for tax related or other purposes is yours as donor to the recipient organization.
+You are responsible for assessing the value of your art donations and deciding how to record them on your tax return.
+While we do attempt to verify the charitable status of our recipient agencies, any burden of proof or charitable status for tax related or other purposes is yours as donor to the recipient organization.